Submitting Course and Teaching Evaluations

 A user guide with detailed instructions for utilizing the Course and Teaching Evaluations application is available here.

-Course and teaching evaluation results for the College of Arts and Science, School of Engineering, Blair School of Music, and Peabody College of Education and Human Development are made available to the Vanderbilt community through restricted single sign-on access.
+Course and teaching evaluation results for the College of Arts and Science, the School of Engineering, Blair School of Music, Peabody College of Education and Human Development, the Divinity School, the Graduate School, and the School of Nursing are made available to the Vanderbilt community through restricted single sign-on access.

 - Visit VOICEView to review archived course evaluation results through Spring 2016.